How long does coke stay in your system? A single line of cocaine can stay in your system and show up on a drug test five days later.

 The brain is the first stop.

 Cocaine can pass through the blood-brain barrier rapidly, which is why its effects are so quick.

 The process of cocaine metabolism begins with the liver, where most cocaine is transformed into benzoylecgonine and other metabolites.

 All of the cocaine metabolites are then filtered through the kidneys before they leave the body.
 Although the drugs lose their effect quickly, it has little impact on the metabolism of the drug.

 Cocaine consumed via injection (rapid effect) versus cocaine consumed by orally still produces the same metabolites, which will take the same amount of time for your body to process.

 A urine test is the most common way to check for cocaine use.
 It can be detected anywhere from 1-5 days after consumption for the occasional user.
-For a regular or heavy user, urine can test positive for metabolites for weeks or over a month after last use.
+However, urine can test positive for metabolites for regular or heavy users for weeks or over a month after last use.

-Cocaine is detectable in the blood for about a day, but it can remain for longer if alcohol is consumed.
+Cocaine is detectable in the blood for about a day, but it can remain for longer when consuming alcohol.
 Traces of cocaine in chronic users can be found in the blood about a month after last use.